By – Dr JV Hebbar

 The above three are especially used when the hypomenorrhea is associated with infertility.

 Chandraprabha vati – Useful during pelvic inflammatory disease is associated.
+This is especially useful when there is infection in the reproductive system or urinary system.

-Balarishta – Useful in underweight patients
+Balarishta – Useful in underweight patients, to improve strength and immunity.

 Aravindasava – Useful in teenage patients with anorexia and eating problems.